Moms Clubs

 This directory is hosted by Twins Magazine, and is a pretty extensive list of multiple clubs across the United States and internationally.
 Twins Magazine has tons of information relating to all sorts of different twin and multiple questions and situations, from pregnancy to school age.

-is NOT intended to be a substitute for medical care.
-Please consult a doctor
+The information on this website is designed for educational purposes only.
+The information is NOT intended to be a substitute for medical care.
+Please consult a doctor with any questions or concerns you might have.